rfo909/CFT/README.md

 ```

-So even with only some 30 global functions, the system library consists of *500+ member functions*, spread out across
+So even with only some 30 global functions, the system library consists of close to *600 member functions*, spread out across
 80+ object and value types.

 See for example the global objects Std and Sys, which contain various functions, like